dcsrgh/CPS3D-Det/README.md

 # Data Preparation
-1. Download the CPSDET-3D dataset from [google drive](https://drive.google.com/file/d/1sHreskYwUq0e1znkPKXwkoYQDeZH96Cq/view?usp=drive_link) or [baidu drive](https://pan.baidu.com/s/14aYr6f07VkWul26PwO5THg?pwd=j55f).
+1. Download the CPSDET-3D dataset from [google drive](https://drive.google.com/file/d/1sHreskYwUq0e1znkPKXwkoYQDeZH96Cq/view?usp=drive_link).
 Data to download include:
     * npy point clouds (training set).
 Note: For the sake of our data confidentiality efforts, we are currently only providing the training set, and the full data will be updated when our article is received.
     * Training labels of object data set (full samples)
     * ImageSets of object data set (full samples)